-The Company has development and regulatory milestone payments of up to \$4,050 related to its near-term pipeline product, MOB-015 that become payable upon achievement of certain clinical trial and regulatory approval metrics.
-MOB-015 also has net sales milestones payable of \$10,000 upon achievement.
+The Company has development and regulatory milestone payments of up to \$4,050 related to its pipeline product, MOB-015.
+Additionally, MOB-015 has up to \$10,000 of potential sales milestones payments if certain sales thresholds are reached.

-The Company has development and regulatory milestone payments of CDN\$1,000 related to its near-term pipeline product, CF-101 that become payable upon achievement of certain clinical trial and regulatory approval metrics.
+The Company has development and regulatory milestone payments of CDN\$1,000 related to its near-term pipeline product, CF-101, that become payable upon achievement of certain clinical trial and regulatory approval metrics.